 He reached for my arm, effortlessly hauling me onto my feet.

 "What happened to you?"
 I whispered ignoring the wet, hot blood I felt oozing from my nose to stare at him as the pieces of the puzzle began to merge in my head.
-"I wasn't the only one Zola experimented on was I?
+"I wasn't the only one Zola experimented on, was I?
 He did something to you while we were at the base…is that how you survived the fall –"

-He grabbed a large combat knife from the sheath attached to his hip, instantly silencing the questions lingering on my tongue.
+He grabbed the Gerber Mark combat knife from the sheath attached to his hip, instantly silencing the questions lingering on my tongue.
 He bent down to cut the rope around my ankles before doing the same with the rope binding my hands.
 He firmly held onto my arm, keeping me at his side as we walked out of the room.
-He led me along a corridor, passing a number of unmarked closed doors.
+He led me along a corridor, passing several unmarked closed doors.
 Everything was painted an uncomforting off-white with the odd direction sign hanging from the ceiling.
 If I had to speculate my location, I would've thought it was an abandoned hospital – the confirmation didn't soothe my apprehension as I remembered Iris' taunt to harvest my organs.

-James pushed his way through a pair of swinging doors, revealing a handful of armed guards.
-Their conversation muted to watch as James tugged me up a flight of stairs, disappearing round a corner and into another corridor.
+Bucky pushed his way through a pair of swinging doors, revealing a handful of armed guards.
+Their conversation muted to watch as Bucky tugged me up a flight of stairs, disappearing around a corner and into another corridor.